 Jack Bowerman started as a wireless operator along the British Columbia coast in 1911 and retired as the District Supervisor in 1951.
 He passed away in 1981 and left behind some photo albums.
 In addition he wrote a history of the west coast wireless development.

-Chas Aitkens joined the radio service in the 1930's and was active at Estevan Point Wireless for the next decade.
+Chas Aitkens joined the radio service in the 1920's and was active at Bull Harbor and Estevan for the next decade.
 Chas passed away in 1996.

 Clarence Thomas, Chas Aitkens' brother-in-law, worked as an operator during the same time period as Chas at Alert Bay and Coppermine N.W.T.